tcroshaw/tcroshaw.github.io/capstone/index.md

 6. Also investigate alternative data sources could enhance this type of investigation.
 Text classification of facebook posts and image recognition of instagram posts are other potential social resources.

 ***Model Deployment:***
-The following diagram outlines a potential model deployment framework for the random forest classification model:
+The following diagram outlines a potential deployment framework for the random forest classification model:

 <img src="model_deployment.png" alt="">
 Check back next week for the final presentation and closing words...